-I really wish I didn’t have to address this topic.
-I mean, we’re putting brand new babies and toxic exposure in one sentence…
+I wish I didn’t have to address this topic.
+I mean, we’re putting brand new babies and toxic exposure in one sentence… So not OK!

 We do live in a toxic world though, and there is a reason to be concerned about what we’re exposing ourselves and our children to on a daily basis.